About Black Camera

 Gaston Kabore, IMAGINE--Film Training Institute, Burkina Faso

-Delphine Letort, Universite of Le Mans, France
+Delphine Letort, University of Le Mans, France

 Bruce Paddington, University of the West Indies at St. Augustine, Trinidad and Tobago